RoboticsData/score_lerobot_episodes/README.md

 uv sync  # installs dependencies expressed in pyproject.toml and uv.lock

 python -c 'import score_dataset' || echo 'Something is wrong, check dependencies'

+# Test if you're logged into the hugginface CLI:
+hf auth whoami
+# If not, go to https://huggingface.co/settings/tokens, make a new token, and login:
+hf auth login
 ```

 ### Usage